AdobeDocs/pass.en/help/concurrency-monitoring/cm-api-overview.md

 ![](assets/breaking-policy-frstapp.png)

 We get a 409 CONFLICT response along with an evaluation result object in the payload.
-Read a complete description of the evaluation result in the [Swagger API specification](http://docs.adobeptime.io/cm-api-v2/#evaluation-result).
+This indicates that the server-side policies do not allow this session to be created or to continue.
+The response body will contain an EvaluationResult object with a non-empty AssociatedAdvice, which is the list of Advice objects containing explanations for each rule violation.

+The application should prompt the user with the error message(s) carried by each Advice instance.
+Also, every advice also indicates the rule details like attribute, threshold, rule and policy names.
+Moreover, the conflicting values will also be included with the list of active sessions for each value.

+This information is intended for advanced error message formatting and for allowing the user to take action regarding the conflicting sessions.

+Every conflicting session will carry a **terminationCode** that can be used for **killing** that stream.
+This way, the application may allow the user to choose what session(s) to terminate in order to try to gain access for the current session.

 The application can use the information from the evaluation result to display a certain message to the user when stopping the video and to take further actions if needed.
 One use case can be to stop other existing streams in order to start a new one.
 This is done by using the **terminationCode** value present in the **conflicts** field for a specific conflicting attribute.
 The value will be provided as the X-Terminate HTTP header in the call for a new session initialization.